Ingredients for the salmon

-6. Return the cooked salmon to the plates and use a spoon to drizzle the dipping sauce over the cooked fish..
+- Return the cooked salmon to the plates and use a spoon to drizzle the dipping sauce over the cooked fish.

 Ask the fishmonger which is the freshest salmon available and have them deep clean (remove silver skin and red vein).
 Make sure the OFYR is oiled and wiped down (painter's cloths and tongs work extraordinarily well) before placing the fish on the grill.
-The dipping sauce should be served with a spoon so it can be drizzled over the cooked fish.
+The dipping sauce should be served with a spoon so that it may be drizzled over the cooked fish.
+Togarashi is a spicy powdered assortment of red chili pepper, orange peel, sesame seeds, Japanese pepper, ginger and seaweed that may be found at most supermarkets and Asian grocery stores.